lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ## Parser Interfaces

-The immensely popular Open Source project [libxml2](http://xmlsoft.org) is a C Framework bundled with iOS and Mac OS X for parsing XML, with no external dependencies.
+The immensely popular Open Source project [libxml2](http://xmlsoft.org) is a C Framework bundled with iOS and Mac OS X for parsing XML[^nsxmlparser], with no external dependencies.
 For our interests it has implementations for a number of [XML Reading interfaces](http://en.wikipedia.org/wiki/Java_API_for_XML_Processing).
 These are the [DOM](http://en.wikipedia.org/wiki/Document_Object_Model), [SAX](http://en.wikipedia.org/wiki/Simple_API_for_XML) and [Reader](http://xmlsoft.org/xmlreader.html) interfaces.

-[NSXMLParser](https://developer.apple.com/library/mac/documentation/cocoa/reference/foundation/classes/nsxmlparser_class/reference/reference.html) has been part of Cocoa for many years now and would also be suitable, however it only implements an event-based ```SAX```-style interface.
-While it is certainly possible to make a ```XMLParserType``` implementation using NSXMLParser, I won't consider it for now.

-If I were to build these interfaces in an Application I'd want to be cautious to not prematurely optimise the XML Document Reading process.
+If I were to build these interfaces in an Application I'd want to be cautious to not prematurely optimise the XML Document reading process.
 Even if there are any substantial gains to XML Parsing performance when building implementations of the ```XMLParsableType```, the gains may not be that significant to the Application as a whole.
 If the implementations were to be made from scratch it would be worth writing one simple implementation and the swapping it with a more performant implementation if-and-when it is seen to be impacting the performance of the Application at large.
 However, this is a fun exercise to play with Swift and Xcode 6 as well as getting to grips with the ```libxml2``` library.

 ### DOM